ss2552/Guide_3DS/docs/nl_NL/uninstall-cfw.md

 ::: danger

 Als je NIET opstart in het normale 3DS HOME-menu, of System Setting / je toetsenbord is niet toegankelijk, **ga NIET verder met deze instructies**!
-Join [r/3ds on Discord](https://discord.gg/3ds) and ask (in English) for someone there to assist you.
+Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and ask (in English) for someone there to assist you.

 :::